iSatishYadav/jekyll-now/_posts/2021-02-20-What-is-Webassembly-and-how-do-I-create-a-Webassembly-application.md

     ![{E C D7614 E A A D7 4647 9206 F D18430367 D2}](https://github.com/iSatishYadav/RunningWebAssemblyInBrowser/raw/master/images/{ECD7614E-AAD7-4647-9206-FD18430367D2}.png)

 ## If the code is running in the Browser, where are all the `DLLs`?
-* Behind the scene, Blazor generates a `blazor.boot.json` to determin which `DLLs` need to downloaded and then stores them into browser's Cache.
+* Behind the scene, Blazor generates a `blazor.boot.json` to determine which `DLLs` need to downloaded and then stores them into browser's Cache.
 You can verify it by going to Dev Tools..

     ![{64 B55 A B6 B692 41 D0 99 F4 73 C5 B9 F50 B24}](https://github.com/iSatishYadav/RunningWebAssemblyInBrowser/raw/master/images/{64B55AB6-B692-41D0-99F4-73C5B9F50B24}.png)
 * Here's the full contents of the `blazor.boot.json`